home-assistant/developers.home-assistant/blog/2021-08-12-state_class_total.md

 There are now 3 defined state classes:

-- `STATE_CLASS_MEASUREMENT`, the state represents a measurement in present time, for example a temperature, electric power, etc.
+- `STATE_CLASS_MEASUREMENT`, the state represents a measurement in present time, for example a temperature, electric power, etc. For supported sensors, statistics of hourly min, max and average sensor readings are compiled.
-- `STATE_CLASS_TOTAL`, the state represents a total amount that can both increase and decrease, e.g. the value of a stock portfolio
+- `STATE_CLASS_TOTAL`, the state represents a total amount that can both increase and decrease, e.g. the value of a stock portfolio.
+When supported, the accumulated growth or decline of the sensor's value since it was first added is updated hourly.
-- `STATE_CLASS_TOTAL_INCREASING`, a monotonically increasing total, e.g. an amount of consumed gas, water or energy
+- `STATE_CLASS_TOTAL_INCREASING`, a monotonically increasing total, e.g. an amount of consumed gas, water or energy.
+When supported, the accumulated growth of the sensor's value since it was first added is updated hourly.

+#### `STATE_CLASS_MEASUREMENT`

+For sensors with state_class `STATE_CLASS_MEASUREMENT`, it is deprecated to set the `last_reset` attribute, and it will be ignored in Home Assistant 2021.10.

 #### `STATE_CLASS_TOTAL`

-If the sensor's state class is `STATE_CLASS_TOTAL`, the `last_reset` attribute can optionally be set to gain manual control of meter cycles; each time last_reset changes the corresponding value is used as the zero-point when calculating `sum` statistics.
+For sensors with state_class `STATE_CLASS_TOTAL`, the `last_reset` attribute can
+optionally be set to gain manual control of meter cycles; each time last_reset changes the corresponding value is used as the zero-point when calculating `sum` statistics.
 If last_reset is not set, the sensor's value when it was first added is used as the